aquasecurity/tracee/docs/docs/traceectl/commands/event.md

 ## Summary

-The `event` command in TraceeCtl is a powerful tool for managing Tracee's event capabilities.
+The `event` command in traceectl is a powerful tool for managing Tracee's event capabilities.
 Use the `list`, `describe`, `enable`, and `disable` subcommands to gain detailed insight and control over the events Tracee monitors.